 One strategy in MCMC is to ignore the lack of identification at run time, but apply identifying restrictions ex post, "post-processing" the MCMC output, iteration-by-iteration.
 In a d-dimensional IRT model, a sufficient condition for global identification is to fix d+1 latent traits, provided the constrained latent traits span the d dimensional latent space.
 This function implements this strategy.
 The user supplies a set of constrained ideal points in the constraints list.
-The function then processes the MCMC output in the ideal object, finding the transformation that maps the current iteration's sampled values for x (latent traits/ideal points) into the sub-space of identified parameters defined by the fixed points in constraints; i.e., what is the affine transformation that maps the unconstrained ideal points into the constraints?
+The function then processes the MCMC output in the ideal object, finding the transformation that maps the current iteration's sampled values for x (latent traits/ideal points) into the sub-space of identified parameters defined by the fixed points in constraints; i.e., what is the affine transformation that maps the unconstrained ideal points into the constraints; i.e., what is the affine transformation that current iteration's sampled values for x (latent traits/ideal points) into the sub-space of identified parameters defined by the fixed points in constraints; i.e., what is the affine transformation that maps the unconstrained ideal points into the constraints?
 Aside from miniscule numerical inaccuracies resulting from matrix inversion etc, this transformation is exact: after post-processing, the d+1 constrained points do not vary over the MCMC iterations.
-The remaining n-d-1 ideal points are postProcess 55 subject to (posterior) uncertainty; the "random tour" of the joint parameter space of these parameters produced by the MCMC algorithm has been mapped into a subspace in which the parameters are globally identified.
+The remaining n-d-1 ideal points are subject to (posterior) uncertainty; the "random tour" of the joint parameter space of these parameters produced by the MCMC algorithm has been mapped into a subspace in which the parameters are globally identified.

 If the ideal object was produced with store.item set to TRUE, then the item parameters are also post-processed, applying the inverse transformation.
-Specifically, recall that the IRT model is where in this formulation $x_i$ is a vector of length d+1, including a -1 to put a constant term into the model (i.e., the intercept or difficulty parameter is part of $\beta_j$ ).
+Specifically, recall that the IRT model is where in this formulation x_i is a vector of length d+1, including a -1 to put a constant term into the model (i.e., the intercept or difficulty parameter is part of β_j).
 Let A denote the non-singular, d+1-by-d+1 matrix that maps the x into the space of identified parameters.
 Recall that this transformation is computed iteration by iteration.
-Then each $x_i$ is transformed to $x_i^ = Ax_i$ and $\beta_j$ is transformed to $\beta_j^ = A^{-1}\beta_j$ , $i = 1, \ldots, n; j = 1, \ldots, m$ .
+Then each x_i is transformed to $x_i^ = Ax_i$ and β_j is transformed to $\beta_j^ = A^{-1}\beta_j$, i = 1, ..., n; j = 1, ..., m.

-$$P(y{ij} = 1) = F(x_i'\beta_i)$$
+$$P(y{ij} = 1) = F(x'i\beta_j)$$